-- Encouraging your child to put a high priority on education and working with your child on a daily basis to make the most of the educational opportunities the school provides. - Ensuring that your child completes all homework assignments and special projects and comes to school each day prepared, rested, and ready to learn. - Becoming familiar with all of your child's school activities and with the academic programs, including special programs, offered in the district. - Discussing with the principal or assistant principal any questions you have about the options and opportunities available to your child. - Monitoring your child's academic progress and contacting teachers as needed. - Attending scheduled conferences and requesting additional conferences as needed.
-To schedule a telephone or in-person conference with a teacher or principal, please call the school office at 972-347-7300 for an appointment. - Becoming a school volunteer All volunteers are required to complete a background check before participating in school activities including field trips.
+- Encouraging your child to put a high priority on education and working with your child on a daily basis to make the most of the educational opportunities the school provides. - Ensuring that your child completes all homework assignments and special projects and comes to school each day prepared, rested, and ready to learn. - Becoming familiar with all of your child's school activities and with the academic programs, including special programs, offered in the district. - Discussing with the principal any questions you have about the options and opportunities available to your child. - Monitoring your child's academic progress and contacting teachers as needed. - Attending scheduled conferences and requesting additional conferences as needed.
+To schedule a telephone or in-person conference with a teacher or principal, please call the school office at 940-369-1400 for an appointment. - Becoming a school volunteer All volunteers are required to complete a background check before participating in school activities.

 - Serving on campus level planning committees, assisting in the development of educational goals and plans to improve student achievement.
-For more information, see policies BQA and BQB and contact Natalie Mead, Principal. - Attend School Board Meetings to learn more about district operations.
+For more information, see policies BQA and BQB and contact Erika Timmons, Principal. - Attend School Board Meetings to learn more about district operations.